Jeremiah Minard was born in about 1841 in Preston County, VA (later WV), the son of Burket and Susan (Hartzell) Minerd.

-However, as Jeremiah grew into adulthood, he became acutely aware of the growing tension and divided loyalties in his home state of Virginia over the looming specter of civil war.
+As he grew into adulthood, Jeremiah was acutely aware of the growing tension and divided loyalties in his home state of Virginia over the looming specter of civil war.
 When the War Between the States finally broke out, in April 1861, he was 20 years old and an able-bodied man capable of serving in the military.

 In Jeremiah's military service papers, on microfilm today at the National Archives in Washington, DC, his first name is spelled "Gery," "Jerimiah" and "Jeremiah."